ltttpku/MY_DECODER/README.md

     + output_dim: dimension of the states

 2. which model to use?

-    decided by line 15 in train.py
+    Decided by line 15 in train.py:
     ("from model.prenorm_model import BERT" or "from model.model import BERT)